-Section Title Description 1.1 Introduction Establishes the scope and objectives of the topic specific baseline Defines any key indicators used References key data sources Describes the structure of the baseline section 1.2 Study area Defines the topic specific national, regional and local study area with reference to the wider project Area of Influence Provides maps where available to mark the study area Identifies the affected receptors within the study area 1.3 National and regional summary Provides a summary of the national and regional topic specific conditions to allow for comparison to the study area.
-Remaining sections The remaining section consultation with sul ons will be project specific and will be defined by the results of the scoping exercise in bject matter experts.
+Section Title Description 1.1 • Establishes the scope and objectives of the topic specific baseline Defines any key indicators used References key data sources Describes the structure of the baseline section 1.2 , Defines the topic specific national, regional and local study area with reference to the wider project Area of Influence Provides maps where available to mark the study area Identifies the affected receptors within the study area 1.3 National and regional summary Provides a summary of the national and regional topic specific conditions to allow for comparison to the study area.
+Remaining sections The remaining sections will be project specific and will be defined by the results of the scoping exercise in consultation with subject matter experts.